LizzieLaShark/Bills-Salty-Escarpment-54692/README.md

   video: api folder containing and index and a 'controller to define each route'

 Next Steps:
-  -get filter method working then get the paragraphs to match the urls.
+  -get the paragraphs to match the urls.
   -render list view onto page prettily using hbs.
     -use params id's
   -link titles, paragraphs and url links so you can click a title, and get taken to a new page